panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 ### 2.1 Array items

 But the optional chaining feature can do more than that.
-You are free to use multiple optional chaininig operators in the same expression.
+You are free to use multiple optional chaining operators in the same expression.
 You can even use it to access array items safely!

 The next task is to write a function that returns the leading actor name of a movie.